mozilla/experimenter-docs/docs/jetstream/operations.md

 1. Check the [Jetstream error dashboard] for more details on the error that occurred.
 1. To get more detailed logs or view each individual workflow step, connect to the Argo dashboard and navigate to the workflow where errors might have occurred.
+1. Once errors have been resolved, to rerun affected experiments for the date when they failed make sure to install the Jetstream CLI locally and execute: `jetstream run-argo --date=2021-04-26 --experiment_slug=bug-1695015-pref-new-tab-modernized-ux-region-1-release-86-88`.
+For example: `jetstream run-argo --date=2021-04-26 --experiment_slug=bug-1695015-pref-new-tab-modernized-ux-region-1-release-86-88`

-    * The logs can indicate a couple of different problems:
+The logs can indicate a couple of different problems:

-        1. There has been a operational error related to Kubernetes, for example if available memory or CPUs have been exceeded.
+#### There has been a operational error related to Kubernetes

-            * To get more information about the pods that failed, navigate to the [`jetstream` Kubernetes cluster in the GCP web console](https://console.cloud.google.com/kubernetes/workload?project=moz-fx-data-experiments&pageState=(%22savedViews%22:(%22i%22:%22bf4f1f5805924fe2ba1cd23bd3b0ef8b%22,%22c%22:%5B%22gke%2Fus-central1-a%2Fjetstream%22%5D,%22n%22:%5B%5D))).
+This could happen, for example, if available memory or CPUs have been exceeded.
+To get more information about the pods that failed, navigate to the [`jetstream` Kubernetes cluster in the GCP web console](https://console.cloud.google.com/kubernetes/workload?project=moz-fx-data-experiments&pageState=(%22savedViews%22:(%22i%22:%22bf4f1f5805924fe2ba1cd23bd3b0ef8b%22,%22c%22:%5B%22gke%2Fus-central1-a%2Fjetstream%22%5D,%22n%22:%5B%5D))).
 The web UI allows to view the memory and CPU usage of specific pods or the entire cluster as well as pod logs.
 This information can help to decide whether the cluster needs to be resized.
 Resizing the cluster or allocating more resources is worth considering if these errors happen frequently.
 For occasional failures, simply rerunning the affected experiment is sufficient.

-        1. An external config or outcome definition is causing failures
+#### An external config or outcome definition is causing failures

 1. Ensure that the config is valid and that SQL does not contain any logical errors.
 1. If the SQL has become too complex, try to simplify queries or use source tables instead of derived views.
 1. Fix the configuration.
 Once the new config gets merge, the experiment will be rerun automatically.

-        1. There has been an error because of a timeout when using an external API.
+#### There has been an error because of a timeout when using an external API.

-            * Timeouts occasionally happen when running queries in BigQuery, fetching experiments from the Experimenter API or fetching config files from Github.
+Timeouts occasionally happen when running queries in BigQuery, fetching experiments from the Experimenter API or fetching config files from Github.
 Jetstream implements a retry mechanism for most of these cases but it is possible that all of these retries fail.
 Rerunning affected experiments should in most cases resolve these issues.
 However, if this failures keep happening then this could indicate API changes.

-        1. There is a bug in the jetstream code base
+#### There is a bug in the jetstream code base
 1. Add a test case to [jetstream] to reproduce the error.
 1. Fix the bug and open a PR against the repository.
 1. Once the fix has been approved, merged and deployed, the affected experiment can be rerun.

-        1. Airflow returned an error or is sending notification emails
+#### Airflow returned an error or is sending notification emails

 1. Check the Airflow logs
 1. Errors in Airflow can happen if there has been a problem with the Airflow cluster itself, e.g. the jetstream tasks could not be started.
 In this case, clearing the affected task to trigger a rerun should fix the issue.
 If problems persist, then reach out to data ops by [opening a Bugzilla ticket](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools).
 1. Airflow failures can also occur if the analysis workflow could not be started.
 For example, if connecting to the Argo cluster failed.
 Check if the `jetstream` cluster is in a healthy state and if the analysis run can be started using a locally installed Jetstream CLI.
 1. The Jetstream DAG has some upstream dependencies that need to successfully complete in order for jetstream to run.
 If one of these upstream dependencies fails, then Airflow will keep sending email alerts with `up_for_retry` in the subject.
 Failures in the upstream dependencies need to be resolved before jetstream can run.
 Check for the owner of the upstream task that failed and open a [Bugzilla ticket](https://bugzilla.mozilla.org/enter_bug.cgi?product=Data%20Platform%20and%20Tools) with the owner tagged.

-To rerun affected experiments for the date when they failed make sure to install the Jetstream CLI locally and execute: `jetstream run-argo --date=2021-04-26 --experiment_slug=bug-1695015-pref-new-tab-modernized-ux-region-1-release-86-88`.
-For example: `jetstream run-argo --date=2021-04-26 --experiment_slug=bug-1695015-pref-new-tab-modernized-ux-region-1-release-86-88`

 [jetstream]: https://github.com/mozilla/jetstream